Five members not associated with the financial industry include;

 He also currently lectures on insolvency and business rescue to Bachelor of Law students at the University of the Witwatersrand and is also a co-lecturer in the SARIPA programme in Insolvency Law and Practice offered in conjunction with the University of Pretoria.
 In addition to this Haroon wrote a chapter on Insolvency Law in the publication entitled South African Corporate Business Administration.

-Haroon is the chairman of the Ombudsman for Short-term Insurance (OSTI), an organisation that provides insurance consumers and policyholders with a free, fast, efficient and fair dispute resolution mechanism.
-OSTI will soon be merging with the Ombudsman for Long-term Insurance (OLTI), with the creation of a single Insurance Ombudsman office in South Africa.
+Haroon served as the chairman of the Ombudsman for Short-term Insurance (OSTI), an organisation that provided insurance consumers and policyholders with a free, fast, efficient and fair dispute resolution mechanism, until the creation of a single Insurance Ombudsman office in South Africa.

 I hold a BA LLB (Wits); ILPA (Life & Pensions) (now the CFP qualification).
 I practised as an attorney for 9 years, being a partner at a Johannesburg law firm for 5 years before relocating to Cape Town.